hepplerj/Dissertation/ch4.dissertation.Heppler.md

 ---
-title: "A Place for Nature: The Campaigns to Protect Wetlands, Hillsides, and Floodplains"
+title: "A Place for Nature: The Campaigns to Protect Space and Contain Cities"
 author:
 - Jason A. Heppler
 ...